Anvilcraft/addonscript-docs/source/objects/meta.rst

         "roles": ["owner", "author"]
     }

-Contributor object members:
+Contributor object members
 ###########################

-- name: This is a string with the name of the contributor
+:name: This is a string with the name of the contributor
-- roles: This is an array of strings where each entry is a role of the contributor in the addon.
+:roles: This is an array of strings where each entry is a role of the contributor in the addon.